 Hiyashi chuka (or hiyashi ramen) is a Japanese cold noodle dish that features chilled ramen noodles and colorful toppings.
 Popular throughout Japan during the summer, you will see hiyashi chuka pop up on restaurant menus as the temperatures soar.

-This dish goes by many names- hiyashi chuka, hiyashi ramen, or reimen, but they all mean chilled noodles or chilled ramen!
+This dish goes by many names- hiyashi chuka, hiyashi ramen, or reimen, but they all equate to chilled noodles or chilled ramen!
+The direct translation actually means “chilled Chinese”, and you can taste where the inspiration came from, with it’s fresh ingredients and the tangy soy sauce based dressing to gets drizzled over the top!

 - Sliced extra firm tofu